Upcoming dining events and food news

 Dining calendar

-Celebrating Black History Month with chefs Max Hardy and Cedric Andrews at Frame: Longtime friends and collaborators, these two chefs will present a six-course meal that starts with corn pudding and ends with plantation cake, with fritters, salted cod, pig and grits and roasted, stuffed snapper in the middle.
-5:30 and 8:30 p.m.
-Tues. $70 plus tax and service fee.
-Beverage pairings available.
-23839 John R, #2, Hazel Park. framehazelpark.com.

-Chicken Paprikash Dinner at Carbon Athletic Club: Enjoy a meal of Hungarian chicken paprikash plus all the fixings.
-Arrive early because the last event of this kind sold out in less than three hours.
-Non-members are welcome.
-4:30 p.m.
+Michigan Winter Beer Festival at Fifth Third Ballpark: More than 130 Michigan breweries will share samples of around 840 beers and other products.
+1-6 p.m.
 Feb.
-15. $15.
-111 Gates, Detroit.
-(313) 554-3518.
+22. $55, includes 15 tokens.
+4500 W. River NE, Comstock Park.
+MiBeer.com.

 Cupcake Tasting at Detroit Writing Room: Sample baked sweets from local cupcake shops and vote on your favorite.
 1-4 p.m.
 Feb.
-22. $10 admission until Feb.
-1, then $15.
+22. $15.
 1514 Washington, Suite 203, Detroit.
 Search Eventbrite.com for tickets.

 Coast To Coast For Gleaners Dinner at Magnet: Local cyclist Tim Winterfield is riding his bike across the country to raise $20,000 for Gleaners Community Food Bank.
 To help kick-off his fundraising, area chefs Brad Greenhill, Dave Mancini, Doug Hewitt, John Vermiglio, Joe Giacomino and Jess Hicks, joined by Elie Boudt of Elie Wines, will present a multi-course dinner to help raise funds and awareness for Winterfield’s cause.
 7 p.m.
 Feb.
 24. $125.
 4842 Grand River, Detroit. sevenrooms.com/experiences/magnetdetroit/raising-funds-and-having-fun-5319468331